SaintLolly/LITA-DATA-ANALYSIS-PROJECT/README.md

 4. Performing analysis to get the Revenue and Total Sales

 ### EXPLORATORY DATA ANALYSIS
-This involves the exploring of the data to answerf some questions about the data.
+This involves the exploring of the data to answer some questions about the data.
 Such as:
 - Total Sales by Product
 - Total sales by Region
 - Total Sales by Month